On the Mathematical Relationship Between Layer Normalization and Dynamic Activation Functions: Introduction

 \section{Introduction}

 Most modern neural network architectures contain normalization layers.
-These have been shown to have beneficial effects on model training, such as faster and more stable convergence and better results (see e.g. \citet{10056354}).
+These have been shown to have beneficial effects on model training, such as faster, more stable convergence and better results (see e.g. \citet{10056354}).
 The most widely used normalization layers nowadays, especially in transformers, are layer normalization \citep{ba2016layernormalization} and RMSNorm \citep{NEURIPS2019_1e8a1942}.
-Both employ activation statistics across the channels (or hidden dimensions) of the neural network.
-More concretely, consider a single token representation $x \in \mathbb{R}^C$.
-Layer normalization (LN) computes the mean and standard deviation,
+Both employ activation statistics across the channels (or model dimension) of the neural network.
+More concretely, consider a hidden representation $x \in \mathbb{R}^C$, corresponding for instance to a single token in the case of an LLM.
+Layer normalization (LN) acts on $x$ by centering and scaling,